Provigil and Nuvigil - My Latest MS Fatigue Drug Experiment

 Nuvigil, the offshoot of Provigil, is one of the "new" drugs being touted as a weapon to help combat MS-fatigue.
 Provagil is the most common way Provigil is searched by Google users.
-Seemed only fitting, therefore, that this misspelling be included in the title.
+Seemed only fitting, therefore, that this misspelling be included.
 Just for the record however, it is Provigil not Provagil.

 Having had no positive effects from a past attempt at using Provigil, I am now experimenting with its successor, Nuvigil and decided it might be beneficial to write about my experience and the drug itself.
 I dare to hope it will resurrected me back to active status no longer being controlled by an exhaustion so severe it leaves me bedridden too much of the time.